 What is a Green voter to do?
 One choice is to keep voting Green with the hope that the Blue party will self-destruct so that the Greens will be the only real alternative to the Reds.
 Something like that hasn’t happened in the United States since the 1850s, so it’s not very likely.
 Still, some people make this choice on principle.
 Many others, however, tend to stay within the Blue party and work to make it more environmentally friendly, which deprives the Green party of activists and undercuts the distinctive Green party call among the broader electorate.

 What if we required third parties to gain enough signatures in a state once, after which they would be guaranteed ballot access in perpetuity instead of having to do it each election?
 In addition to that change, what if we also took a different approach to voting?
 One approach might be ranked choice voting (RCV), which has voters ranking all the candidates—e.g., I prefer Samantha first, José second, Bill third, and Kendra fourth.
 Votes are then counted in rounds.
 When RCV is used for single-winner districts, it goes like this: Someone can win an outright majority on the first round, and they are elected.
-If no candidate wins an outright majority on the first round, the candidate with the fewest votes is eliminated, and that candidate’s voters—who picked her as their first choice—will have their second-ranked choice votes allocated.
+If no candidate wins an outright majority on the first round, the candidate with the fewest votes is eliminated, and that candidate’s voters—who picked them as their first choice—will have their second-ranked choice votes allocated.
 This process continues until someone gets an outright majority of votes.
 RCV would work in a similar fashion for election districts with more than one winner.
 (6) RCV could easily be combined with multi-member districts, which might give more people the feeling that they are not wasting their vote.

 - Christopher H. Achen and Larry M. Bartels, Democracy For Realists: Why Elections Do Not Produce Responsive Government.
 Princeton: Princeton University Press, 2016.
 Page 19.